-- I. The application creates a CosNaming::Name structure that contains two name components.
+- 5. The application examines each element in the list of bindings returned in step 4. - 6.
+If more than ten bindings are available in context company.staff, the CosNaming::BindingIterator object bIter contains all the bindings not returned in step 4.
+The application calls the operation next_n() to retrieve a list of these additional bindings. - 1.
+The application creates a CosNaming::Name structure that contains two name components.
 The client assigns this structure to represent the compound name company.staff, which is bound to a naming context. - 2.
 The application calls resolve() on the root naming context to obtain a reference to the company.staff context object. - 3.
 A call to list() on this context object returns a list of at most three bindings contained in this context. - 4.
 The application begins to output each element in the list of bindings returned in step 3. - 5.
 If more than three bindings are available in context company.staff, the BindingIteratorHolder object biterHolder contains all the bindings not returned in step 3.
-While biterHolder.value is not null, the application calls the operation biterHolder.value.next one to retrieve a list of these additional bindings.
+While biterHolder.value is not null, the application calls the operation biterHolder.value.next_one to retrieve a list of these additional bindings.

-For more information about operation CosNaming::NamingContext::list(), refer to "CosNaming::NamingContext::list()" on page 159.
-For more information about the interface CosNaming::BindingIterator, refer to "CosNaming::BindingIterator" on page 151.
+For more information about operation

+CosNaming::NamingContext::list(), refer to the section "CosNaming::NamingContext::list()".
+For more information about the interface CosNaming::BindingIterator, refer to the section "CosNaming::BindingIterator" on page 153.